paslandau/docker-php-tutorial/README.md

 An update of the previous article on setting up PhpStorm (Part 2) using the latest PHP version (PHP 8.1) as well as the latest Xdebug version (3).
-The article also covers additional debugging challenges (from the browser, from the CLI, from a long running worker process).
+The article also covers additional debugging challenges (from the browser, from the CLI, from a long-running worker process).

 ### Run Laravel 9 on Docker in 2022